-Rook endings arise in roughly 40% of master games, and a single tempo often swings the result.
-Many players reach promising endings yet fail to convert because they push pawns without king support or miss standard mating patterns.
-Mastering endgames: solutions and strategies for chess players gives you a clear, seven-step plan to turn edges into wins.
+Most club players reach winning endgames they cannot convert.
+They push pawns without king support, swap into lost king-and-pawn races, or miss standard mating patterns when the clock turns hostile.
+Mastering endgames gives you a clear, seven-step plan to turn edges into wins.
 You will drill basic mates, create and escort passed pawns, activate your king toward weaknesses, and practice positions that repeat in real games.
+Solid endgame technique sits on top of the same mental-board skills you train inside our chess visualization training hub.

 Prerequisites